Hilton, Derbyshire: Modern-day Hilton

-Hilton also has a small retail site which is home to Tesco Express, The Hilton Fish Bar, Hilton Brook pub, Jhoots Pharmacy, Domino's Pizza, a tanning salon and Scoffield Stone estate agents.
+Hilton also has a small retail site.
 Adjacent to the retail site is an Aldi supermarket introduced in 2016 after years of speculation.
 Aldi first applied to build a store at Hilton in 2009.
 The plans were rejected, but new plans were submitted, with the results in September 2012.
 As of 29 November 2013, construction was completed and the store is now open.
+Consultation began in 2023 for a new, larger Aldi site at the edge of Hilton.

-There are two old village pubs: The Old Talbot and The Kings Head are the village's original pub, both on Main Street.
-The Hilton House Hotel is a Georgian-built family home converted into a hotel in the 1960s and currently run by proprietors Laura and Adam Ellis.
+The Hilton House Hotel is a Georgian-built family home converted into a hotel in the 1960s.
 The hotel is licensed for civil weddings and has a sizeable function room, 10 bedrooms and public bar.
-A fourth pub, The Hilton Brook, part of the Generous George chain, completes the village's drinking establishments.

-Hilton is home to many larger businesses including a large car supermarket, Hilton Garage, Don Amott Leisure Kingdom (seller of caravans, motorhomes and camping equipment), Crafty You Crafty Me (craft kit designers) and Talbot Turf (provider of turf to the landscaping, domestic and sports market).
-Talbot Turf have been sole provider of resurfacing work on many large-scale projects including Derby County FC, Wembley Stadium and the Olympic Stadium.
+As of July 2023, the hotel is still vacant after going into administration in February 2023.
+It has now been renovated to become the Hourglass Wine Bar.

 Sport

 Hilton has a football club called Hilton Harriers AFC.
-It has 20 teams for the 2008/9 season.
-Over 250 children play for Hilton Harriers teams in the Burton and Derby Leagues.
+It has 41 teams for the 2024/25 season.
+Over 500 children play for Hilton Harriers teams in the Burton and Derby Leagues.
 The Hilton Harriers First Team currently play in the Central Midlands Football League whilst their reserve side play in the Midlands Regional Alliance.
-Hilton also has several other football teams including Hilton Athletic and Hilton House AFC.
+Hilton also has other football teams including Hilton Athletic and AFC Hilton.

 Hilton Cricket Club run nine teams from Kwik Cricket upwards.
 Its junior section provides training and matches for some 150 young people.
-The three senior teams play in the Derbyshire County Cricket Leagues.
+The four senior teams play in the Derbyshire County Cricket Leagues.